TANYA'S

 • Alternatively, there are good, reliable and cost effective online suppliers, both for fluid supplies and food.

-A prescription is required for fluids in every state.
-If your vet refuses to write a prescription, you may be able to insist that s/he does so, depending upon which state you live in - Scooter's Page has more information on this.
+If your vet refuses to write a prescription, you may be able to insist that s/he does so, depending upon which state you live in — The American Veterinary Medical Association has more information on this.

 Even if you do not live in a state where the vet must give you a prescription if you ask for one, the American Veterinary Medical Association states "As a veterinarian, when you determine that a medication is needed for a patient, you can discuss with your client the benefits of having the drug dispensed directly from your clinic.
 If your client still wants the prescription filled elsewhere, you should comply with their wish and provide a written prescription."